 Intended Outcomes for the course

-- Develop knowledge of the common bird species in Oregon, and the ability to identify bird species anywhere in the world.
+- Use knowledge of common Oregon bird species to develop further bird identification skills useful anywhere in the world.

-- Become familiar with field techniques for studying bird populations, behavior, breeding biology, and ecology.
+- Continue studying bird populations, behavior, breeding biology, and ecology using field techniques.

-- Develop skills in science by understanding scientific principles and research.
+- Continue to develop skills in science by understanding scientific principles and research.

 Outcome Assessment Strategies